 "Every single part of it was useful, I am really surprised how my perspective towards mindfulness has changed.
 I became more self-reflective, self-aware, and acquired more emotional control through practising all the exercises."

 Relax, recharge, refocus with weekly drop-in mindfulness practices live on Zoom.
+We begin with a few minutes of quiet reflection, followed by a 10-15 minute guided practice.

 Here you will find a series of mindfulness meditation recordings and reflective exercises to enhance your mindfulness practice.